Voting and Coronavirus

 There is not currently a statewide stay at home order or universal mask mandate in place.
 Your local rules and regulations may differ depending on county policies, municipal ordinances, and restrictions imposed by private businesses.
 To protect yourself and those around you, the State Board strongly encourages voters, observers, and electioneers to wear a mask indoors and maintain physical distancing.

-Not all municipalities permit absentee-by-mail or in-person early voting during the 2021 municipal elections.
-Find the election dates and options available at the 2021 Municipal Voter Tool.
 Please review your sample ballot in advance of voting in person to reduce time at your polling place.
 Sample ballots are available through the Voter Search tool.
-Find details about municipal elections at Upcoming Election.
+Find election details at Upcoming Election.

 In-Person Voting Guidelines